bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ##### SAML

 Publish metadata in a well-known location.
+While there is no widely accepted standard for SAML metadata exchange, it is advisable to use a well-documented metadata endpoint to serve your IdPs metadata in the form of a single XML file to any RP who wishes to consume it.

+Only accept metadata that has been signed by the presenting RP, and always check the signature on that metadata.

+Identity federations like InCommon share the metadata of hundreds of IdPs and RPs in a structured manner.
+Adding your IdP's metadata to such federations will help RPs to find it easily.

 Apply best practices to protect user information.
-All pii must conform to FAL 2.
+All SAML assertions containing personally identifyable information must conform to FAL2.
+That means the assertion must be encrypted to the relying party.

+Assertions containing only authentication information and no personally identifiable information do not need to encrypt their assertions.
+They may operate at FAL1.

 ##### OAuth and OpenID Connect

-IdPs at FAL 1 must never pass pii in the authentication assertion, but it's fine to make it available at an API endpoint.
+OpenID Connect has an established discovery mechanism.
+Your IdP's discovery documents should be published in JSON format at an HTTPS location ending in /.well-known/openid-configuration as specified in the OpenID Connect discovery specification.

+If personally identifiable information is made available at the UserInfo endpoint, it need not be encrypted.
+However, if personally identifiable information is bundled with authentication information in a token, it must be encrypted to the RP and conformant with FAL2.

+It is recommended that OpenID Connect IdPs support a registration endpoint to make it easy for RPs to register without manual intervention.

 ##### Kerberos